Aw205/PADSolver/README.md

 # PAD Solver

-A Puzzles and Dragons simulator and solver.
+This is a <strong> Puzzles & Dragons </strong> simulator and solver.